 "Don't let my size fool you," Small told the jurors.
 "I'm a gentle giant as they say."

-Small first heard of E.L. when his son teased his daughter about "Chummy" — the boyfriend's nickname — when the family was on vacation.
+Small first heard of E.L. when his son teased his daughter about "Chummy" when the family was in vacation.

 Small soon would hear several negative things, including drug dealing, stealing cars and stabbing.